Overcoming IoT’s Obstacles In The Medical Field

 Sean is a technical researcher & writer at Codal, authoring blog posts on topics ranging from UX design to the Internet of Things.
 Working alongside developers, designers, and marketers, Sean helps support the writing team to ensure Codal produces engaging web content of the highest quality.
 When not writing about the latest innovations in app design, Sean can be found cooking, watching old movies, or complaining about the shortcomings of his favorite Philadelphia sports teams.

-While many industries have been slow to adopt IoT technology, the object-based tech has firmly ingrained itself in the medical field, and on every level too.
-The Internet of medical Things isn’t just cutting-edge hospitals wielding high-tech equipment—it’s FitBits and Life Alerts as well.
+While many industries have been slow to adopt IoT technology, the object-based tech has firmly ingrained itself in the medical field, heralding a digital transformation in healthcare.
+The Internet of medical Things isn’t just cutting-edge hospitals wielding high-tech equipment—it’s FitBits, Life Alerts, and other consumer-facing healthcare IT solutions as well.

 In fact, IoT’s presence in the healthcare sector has spawned an entirely new industry: telemedicine, or the remote treatment and care of patients.
 Medical hardware companies are partnering with mobile app developers to provide unprecedented functionality, offering patients the ability to use their phones to perform routine tests and send data to their doctors without ever setting foot in a care facility.

 The medical field’s cordial acceptance of IoT is fairly intuitive.
 As the physical and digital realms merge, it only makes sense the first vehicle we want to integrate new tech with is ourselves.
-But despite IoT’s prevalence in medical applications, there’s still some challenges it needs to overcome before the healthcare sector can fully rely on the Internet of Things.
+But despite IoT’s prevalence in medical applications, there’s still some challenges it needs to overcome before IT solutions for the healthcare industry become mainstream.

 Unlike other industries, where IoT’s impact and the resultant obstacles are still in the realm of speculation, the challenges the Internet of Things faces here are well-defined and widely recognized by medical professionals.